sphygmus/raycast-boilerplate/README.md

 ## Development

+- Create your command in the `commands` array in `package.json`.
+Read the Raycast Documentation for more information.
 - Edit the source files in the `src` directory.
 - Use `npm run dev` to watch for changes and reload the extension automatically.